 Intended learning outcomes

-- The student shuold be able to formulate mathematical models of fluid mechanical phenomena, and make relevant approximations.
+- The student should be able to identify, apply and/or present derivations of mathematical models of fluid mechanical phenomena and make relevant approximations.

-- The student should be able to apply the these models (numerically or theoretically) and interprete the result.
+- The student shall for simplified cases be able to apply the derived models (numerically or theoretically) and be able to interpret the result.

 The student should have good knowledge in linear algebra and calculus in more than one variable, vector analysis, Gauss and Stokes theorems and solution of elementary partial differential equations, basic knowledge of fluid mechanics phenomena, computer programming in e.g. Matlab.